What are Normal Tenant Responsibilities and

 Repairs a Renter Needs to Fix Before Moving Out?

 There are certain costs that landlords cannot impose on a tenant.
-Those include a fresh paint on the walls.
+Those include a fresh coat of paint on the walls.
 The exception to this is if the tenants were given permission to personalize the home by painting the walls.
-This is also the case if there is damage to the walls.
+This is also the case if there is damage to the walls that require repairs.
 The tenants may be required to return the home to its original paint colors and pay for the repairs.
 Paint on the walls becomes dull over time.
-This is not something that a landlord can charge a tenant.
-If tenants make unauthorized changes to the home, they may be required to fix or restore.
+This is considered normal wear and tear and is not something that a landlord can charge against a tenant.
+If tenants make unauthorized changes to the home, they may be required to repair or restore before they move out.

 Tenants should not make permanent alterations to the walls or any other part of the home without getting the owner’s written approval in advance.
 One of the biggest potential tenant responsibilities that could impact their security deposit are excessively damaged walls, floors, windows, and other fixtures.
 The standard deductions that tenants will see come off their deposit are for fixes to walls, windows, floors, and other parts of the home that go beyond normal wear and tear.